camunda/camunda-docs-manual/content/webapps/welcome/configuration.md

 You can override the default configuration of the Welcome application by using a central configuration file, located in `app/welcome/scripts/config.js`.
-Currently, the following configuration options are
+The following configuration options are
 available:

 # Custom links